 #7 Accept the unexpected While Traveling

-You need to be prepared when things don’t go your way, especially in trying to please everyone.
-We were bummed we were not able to visit the Vatican Museum, but we were also exhausted, so it ended up being for the best.
-When things happen that are not planned, it gives you an opportunity as a parent to teach them an important lesson.
+You must be prepared when things don’t go your way, especially in trying to please everyone.
+We were bummed we could not visit the Vatican Museum, but we were also exhausted, so it was for the best.
+When things happen that are not planned, it allows you as a parent to teach them an important lesson.

-Luckily, we had zero drama during our trip, due to the fact that we implemented all these tips I just shared with you.
+Luckily, we had zero drama during our trip since we implemented all these tips I just shared with you.
+Overall, an Italian Family trip with teens is an excellent option for an international spring break trip.